Kind-hearted dog lovers are digging deep in their pockets and sending prayers out for a bright and alert puppy who was left with just weeks to live.

 "Labradors are always hungry but obviously Cadbury was starving.
 Sue Sparrow, from Bristol, is acting as foster mum for Cadbury.
 Thanks to her care the puppy is putting on weight and starting to enjoy life as he should be.
 Laura said he's put on enough weight now for him to have the keyhole surgery operation that will ultimately save his life.

-"It is a very big operation for such a little fellow.
+"This week Cadbury is going to have his operation, at Highcroft Vets in Bristol, under specialist senior soft tissue surgeon Juliet Hatch," said Laura."It is a very big operation for such a little fellow.
 There certainly are risks, and the first 24 to 48 hours after the operation will be pretty critical for Cadbury."

 Unfortunately the specialist surgery comes with quite a price tag.
 The operation itself will cost about £1,000 and the aftercare is expected to be the same.